 Students will be provided with the skills and opportunities to produce original writing in a range of genres.
 Their confidence and facility with language will flourish in an environment that celebrates creative experimentation and good quality writing.
 Students will be encouraged to consider contemporary developments in written genres.

 Topics include:

-- Descriptive writing: Capturing sensory details to communicate experiences through words. - Short Stories and Flash Fiction: Generic conventions that drive narratives.
-Playing with traditional forms. - Digital stories: New technologies and multi-modal story-telling. - Hybrid texts: Mixing genres - Anthology: Students will explore a favourite topic or idea in a number of different forms and styles.
+- Descriptive writing: Capturing sensory details to communicate experiences through words. - Short Stories: Generic conventions that drive narratives.
+Playing with traditional forms. - Digital stories: New technologies and multi-modal story-telling. - Hybrid texts: Mixing genres

 Activities include: